cloudfoundry-attic/oss-docs/resources.md

 		gem install gerrit-cli

-Clone the Cloud Foundry repo
+Clone the Cloud Foundry repo.

 _Note: to clone the BOSH repo, or the Documentation repo, replace `vcap` with `bosh` or `oss-docs`_

 		gerrit clone ssh://reviews.cloudfoundry.org:29418/vcap
 		cd vcap

-Make your changes, commit, and push to gerrit:
+Adopt your preferred Git workflow.
+For example, you may want to create a feature branch for your change based on your cloned master branch:

+		git checkout -b my-feature master

+Make a change and enter a commit message, repeating as many times as necessary:

-		git commit
+		git commit -a
+        # Enter your commit message when prompted

+To make all your commits appear like a single change, you may want to perform an interactive rebase in your cloned repository and squash your commits into a single change:

+        # This rebases all your my-feature branch commits since you forked your my-feature branch from master.
+        git rebase -i master

+This will open an editor which will allow you to squash all of your changes into a single commit.
+Change every **pick** except the first one to **squash**.

+		pick 846cb1a modifying resources.md
+		squash 7937440 some change
+		squash 53a9f26 another change

+		# Rebase d6ec913..53a9f26 onto d6ec913
+		#
+		# Commands:
+		#  p, pick = use commit
+		#  r, reword = use commit, but edit the commit message
+		#  e, edit = use commit, but stop for amending
+		#  s, squash = use commit, but meld into previous commit
+		#  f, fixup = like "squash", but discard this commit's log message
+		#  x, exec = run command (the rest of the line) using shell
+		#
+		# If you remove a line here THAT COMMIT WILL BE LOST.
+		# However, if you remove everything, the rebase will be aborted.

+If you chose to rebase, another screen will appear where you can write a more detailed commit message.
+After you are satisfied with the message, you are ready to send your changes to gerrit for code review.

+Push to gerrit:

 		gerrit push

+Note: It is highly possible that you may want to periodically refresh your **master** branch clone of the gerrit code repository.
+The following commands will automatically fetch and merge changes from gerrit into your cloned master branch.
+You can use this master as a clean basis upon which to create new feature branches and develop further changes:

+        git checkout master
+        git pull

-Once your commits are approved you should see your revisions go from OPEN to MERGED and be replicated to GitHub.
+Once your commits are approved, you should see your revisions go from OPEN to MERGED at [http://reviews.cloudfoundry.org/](http://reviews.cloudfoundry.org/) and be replicated to GitHub.

-Every Gerrit repository is mirrored at [http://github.com/cloudfoundry/](https://github.com/cloudfoundry/)
+Every Gerrit repository is mirrored at: [http://github.com/cloudfoundry/](https://github.com/cloudfoundry/)

+The above workflow is abbreviated.
+The [official Gerrit documentation](http://gerrit.googlecode.com/svn/documentation/2.0/index.html) contains more information about the [Gerrit workflow](http://source.android.com/source/life-of-a-patch.html)